amindWalker/endeavor-assistant/README.md

 </div>

-> **Note**
+> [!NOTE]
-> * The main purpose of this project is to **document, evaluate and benchmark** the strong qualities of the `Rust` language by building a real-world FullStack `TypeScript` (BE+FE) application from scratch and then reimplementing everything in `Rust` and `WASM`.
-I'm opensourcing a project that I've made back in 2020 using current (as of October 2022) tech and best practices from scratch because I want it to be scientifically fair for both sides.
-It might take a while to reimplement everything so stay tuned (:star: **star this repo if you like it**) and follow me on this huge endeavor.
+> The main purpose of this project is to **document, evaluate and benchmark** the strengths of the `Rust` programming language.
+This will be achieved by building a real-world full-stack TypeScript (back-end and front-end) application from scratch, and then reimplementing everything in `Rust` and `WebAssembly` (WASM).
+I am open-sourcing a project that I created in 2020 using the current (as of October 2022) technology and best practices, because I want the comparison to be scientifically fair.
+It will take some time to reimplement everything, so stay tuned!
+Star this repository if you like it and follow me on this huge endeavour.
-* The original `TypeScript` repository: [endeavor-assistant-ts](https://github.com/amindWalker/endeavor-assistant-ts)
+> * The original `TypeScript` repository: [endeavor-assistant-ts](https://github.com/amindWalker/endeavor-assistant-ts)

-## The Expected Result

 ## The Expected Result
 - [x] Rust makes most of the code base almost bug-free, with the exception of logic bugs (obviously, a code base can still contain logic bugs). [^0]